-Acrylamide and advanced glycation end (AGE) are formed through many complex reaction pathways, most notably the Maillard reaction, discovered by the French scientist Louis-Camille Maillard in 1912.
+Acrylamide and AGE are formed through many complex reaction pathways, most notably the Maillard reaction, discovered by the French scientist Louis-Camille Maillard in 1912.
 The Maillard reaction appears to be universal in the food processing patterns of today's diet, especially heat-processed foods such as cookies, bread, tea, coffee, fried foods, baked foods, and fast food products [1, 2].

-On the other hand, bioactive plant compounds such as aminoguanidine, chlorogenic acid. genistein. and melatonin can inhibit acrylamide and AGE formation.
-Some other unique active compounds, biologically for example chlorogenic acid, are widely found in herbs that significantly benefit human health, such as anti-inflammatory, anti-cancer, antipyretic, and treatment of diabetes, lower blood pressure, and antineurodegeneration.
+On the other hand, bioactive plant compounds such as aminoguanidine, chlorogenic acid, genistein, and melatonin can inhibit acrylamide and AGE formation.
+Some other unique biologically active compounds, such as chlorogenic acid, are widely found in herbs that significantly benefit human health, such as anti-inflammatory, anticancer, antipyretic, and treatment of diabetes, lower blood pressure, and antineurodegeneration